seejanerun/Partners-MLOps-Workshop/README.md

 </p>

-Click into the results tab of the job.
+Click on the Results tab of the job.
 Scroll down to view the visualizations and other outputs of the job.

 <p align="center">
 <img src = readme_images/sklearnResults.png width="800">